Officers won’t face any charges in Rayshard Brooks shooting

 Skandalakis called it “a peaceful encounter that all of a sudden becomes a violent encounter,” saying that once Brooks took the Taser from Brosnan, he assumed an offensive position.

-Porter said Brooks had already overpowered two officers and violently brought them to the ground and Rolfe acted in accordance with Georgia law and Atlanta Police Department policy given the facts of the situation.
+Porter said Brooks proceeded to “beat the crap” out of the two officers after Rolfe’s lawful attempt to arrest him.
+Rolfe acted in accordance with Georgia law and Atlanta Police Department policy given the facts of the situation, he said.

+“The police didn’t come into this encounter hot,” he said.
+“There was no hostility.”

 Rolfe was fired a day after the shooting, but his dismissal was overturned in May 2021 by the Atlanta Civil Service Board.
 The board found that the city failed to follow its own procedures for disciplinary actions.